Eoin-McMahon/raycast/README.md

 <p>

 # 💡 Raycast
-a python raycasting demo using p5py
+* A python raycasting demo using p5py

-This is a port based off of the javascript implementation shown here: https://www.youtube.com/watch?v=TOEi6T2mtHo&t=1708s This should be more performant however, i noticed there were a number of duplicate heavy calculations being made in the video which have been fixed here.
+* This is a port based off of the javascript implementation shown here: https://www.youtube.com/watch?v=TOEi6T2mtHo&t=1708s
+* This should be (it isn't because unlike p5js, its not built ontop of the skia engine) more performant however than the video, I noticed there were a number of duplicate heavy calculations being made in the video which have been fixed here.

 ### 📓 Requirements:
+##### system
-* Python 3 or above
+* Python 3
+* Glfw: install it using this link: https://p5.readthedocs.io/en/latest/install.html#installing-p5
+##### pip
+* absl-py
 * p5py
-* Glfw: most linux distros have it but if not install it using this link: https://p5.readthedocs.io/en/latest/install.html#installing-p5

 ### 📦 Installation:
 * make sure you are using pip for python 3